khaled-11/Messenger-Sample/README.md

 ### Fork or Clone this Repo:

 If you fork the repository, this will create a copy from the repository on your GitHub account.
 This can help you track your personal changes.
 Also, you can clone this source copy without fork.
+Open a new terminal and run the following commands to download the Repo to your machine.

 ```
 // Clone the source: